ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 sudo systemctl status grafana-server
 ```

-which should again show grafana as `active`.
+which should again show Grafana as `active`.
 Grafana should now be available at
 `http://your-node-host-ip:3000/` from your browser.
 Log in with username: admin,
 password: admin, and you will be prompted to set up a new, secure password.
 Do
 that.